 - Turmeric essential oil can be used topically to help soothe joint and muscle aches and even arthritis.

-- Turmeric essential oil is more often used topically but can also be used internally if you’re using a very high-quality oil and use small dosages (1 drop of essential oil).
+- Turmeric essential oil is used both topically and internally.
+In either case, but especially when used internally, the oil needs to be of very high-quality and used sparingly in small dosages (one drop of essential oil).

 Get FREE Access!